DOSull/Geographical-Computing/labs/intro-to-python/00-arithmetic-values-and-types.md

 Hello World
 ```

-Type that in the IDLE console and see what happens.
+Type that at the python prompt and see what happens.

 ## Python arithmetic
 Try running the commands below and see what happens.